keenanwulffcolo/ECEN_3360_Final_Project_Report/ECEN_3360_Final_Project.md

 The data flow of our original design has information coming from the gyroscope and communicating with the microcontroller, where it underwent simple calibration.
 Then, the calibrated data went out via UART to the Bluetooth transmitter, which relayed the same data over Bluetooth, utilizing the Serial Port Profile.
 There, the data is displayed on the phone.

 This changed slightly with the introduction of the UV photodiode system.
 Here, we mounted the UV LED to the fork on the bike frame in line to where the photodiode rested on the microcontroller, which is mounted on the wheel.
-The LED was connected to a power source, also mounted to the frame, in series with an 820 $$\Omega$$ resistor, meaning a 1.8 $$mA$$ current:
+The LED was connected to a power source, also mounted to the frame, in series with an 820 $$\Omega$$ resistor, meaning current of 1.8 $$mA$$: